pnovok/IPDRStreamingFlink/README.md

 ![img_5.png](img_5.png)

-Once the Tumbling Window expired a total of 60 IPDR messages were processed and aggregation results written into  **ipdr_output** topic.
+Once the Tumbling Window expired, a total of 60 IPDR messages have been processed and aggregation results written into  **ipdr_output** topic.

 ![img_6.png](img_6.png)